SillyTavern/SillyTavern-Docs/readme.md

 ### Installation Requirements

-SillyTavern will run on virtually any device capable of running NodeJS v18.
+* SillyTavern will run on virtually any device capable of running NodeJS v18.
+* NOTE: due to the above requirement, **SillyTavern will not run on Windows 7.**

 ### What do I need other than SillyTavern?